 Please arrive at the planetarium entrance 5 minutes prior to the showing.

 The following safety guidelines will be in place:

-Guests will be seated 6 feet apart from other groups.
+- Guests will be encouraged to be seated 3 feet apart from other groups.